 Tinglan Yang is an economics teacher at Plymouth State University.
 She had loved art since she was little but had never taken an art course until the winter of 2017 when she began learning about oil painting.
 A year ago, she started to teach herself Chinese water & ink painting, learning watercolor techniques from a Taiwanese artist.
 Tinglan said, "I started to feel free to express my thoughts, feelings, and love of nature.
 I began with realistic style works; then experimented with the looser style."
 In addition to painting, she also does photography.

-Cam Sinclair resides in New Hampshire and retired in 2006 after a thirty-five year career in public education as a guidance counselor, wrestling and soccer coach.
+Cam Sinclair resides in New Hampshire and retired in 2006 after a thirty-five year career in public education as a guidance counselor, wrestling, and soccer coach.
 He is still active as a coach and referee.
-Camís first love is painting and retirement has allowed him to devote more time to continue his journey as an artist.
+Camís first love is painting, and retirement has allowed him to devote more time to continuing his journey as an artist.
 Cam specializes in landscapes and works in oils and oil pastels.
 He is a self-taught artist.
 Cam took up painting after graduating from Springfield College in Springfield, Massachusetts, with a Masterís Degree in Psychology in 1971.
 Camís love of the rural New England landscape is evident in his artwork as he strives to capture the different moods and lighting of the ever-changing mountains, fields, streams, and lakes.
 His paintings have won "Best in Show" awards at numerous art shows over the years.

 73 Main Street - On the Common - Plymouth, NH ~ 603.536.2750